-After the baths there was the horror of bringing up the bodies.
-Several had died during the night.
-Each was cast overboard with a splash as the only ceremony.
+Then, after all had come up and received the bath mentioned, there was the invariable horror of bringing up the bodies of those who had died during the night.
+Oneby-one, they were cast overboard - a splash the only ceremony.
 For about thirty nights and days this routine continued.

-In the mean time much sickness had begun to appear.
-Some got stomach and other similar troubles.
-Many suffered distressing and unsightly contagious diseases.
+In the mean time much sickness had begun to appear - stomach and other similar troubles, and many distressing and unsightly contagious diseases.
 I did all I could, but I had no medicine chest.
-I found some alcohol and used it where I thought it would prove effective.
+I found some alcohol well diluted, which I used where I thought it would prove effective.

-They were fed twice a day, at 9:00 AM and 4:00 PM, when large buckets of water were carried around.
-Each captive was given a drink.
-I watched them as they sat chattering around tubs filled with boiled rice and peas.
-I always carefully examined the tubs before serving, to test the cooking.
+They were fed twice a day, at 9:00 AM and 4:00 PM when large buckets of water were carried around, and each captive given a drink.
+I watched them as they sat chattering around tubs filled with boiled rice and peas, which I always carefully examined before serving, to test the cooking.
 I felt a deep sense of thankfulness that more had not been lost.

-After more than thirty days since parting with Constellation, we reached Monrovia, Liberia where we were to land the slaves.
+After more than thirty days since parting with Constellation, we reached Monrovia, Liberia, where we were to land the slaves.